vigneshpai2003/viggy-circuits/README.md

 Note:

 + Each wire is connected to exactly two junctions
-+ Each junction is connected to at least two wires
++ Each junction is connected to several wires
-+ In case either of the above rules are violated, the simulation will ignore the violators and will not consider them to be part of the circuit.
++ Note that if a junction has 0 or 1 wires, no current will flow through it

 ### Solving and Analysis of Solution